-In 2022 and 2023 we have observed a shift in the composition of each quarter, with a greater number of women in the upper-middle quarter.
+In 2022, 2023 and 2024 we have observed a shift in the composition of each quarter, with a greater number of women in the uppermiddle and upper quarter.

-An increase of 4.1 points of percentage compared to 2022.
+An increase of 1.6 points of percentage compared to 2023.

 Our Gender Pay Gap data from 2017 to present illustrates that closing the gender pay gap is a complex issue that requires long-term commitment.
-Numerous societal factors contribute to the over-representation of men in higher paying positions, particularly in Engineering.
+Numerous societal factors contribute to the over-representation of men in higher paying positions, particularly in our industry.